NickBaker11/lightsaber-memory-game/README.md

 * Esprima - https://esprima.org/demo/validate.html - to validate my JavaScript.

 ## Testing
+I validated my code using the W3C and Esprima validators.
 #### Maunual Testing
 * Sequences and buttons
     -Clicking on each of the 'lightsaber-handles' correctly activiates the corresponding 'lightsaber' as expected.